 Common job responsibilities include administering medicines and treatment, recording patient observations, and performing diagnostic tests.
-Nurses can specialize in a particular field, such as emergency or urgent care, cardiovascular services, stroke care, pediatrics, and others.
-Students who desire a career in nursing should explore all ADN, BSN, MSN, DNP, and RN programs in Indiana.
+Nurses can specialize in a particular field, such as emergency or urgent care, cardiovascular services, stroke care, or pediatrics.
+Aspiring nurses can explore ADN, BSN, MSN, DNP, and RN programs in Indiana.

 How to Become a Nurse in Indiana

-All nursing students go through a similar process to obtain licensure to practice in Indiana.
-However, there may be different procedures and costs depending on the type of nurse you wish to become.
+All nursing students complete similar steps to obtain licensure to practice in Indiana.
+However, specific procedures and costs depend on the type of nurse the candidate aspires to become.
 Registered nurses undergo a different process than certified nursing assistants.
-The various nursing schools in Indiana prepare students to earn the credentials necessary to practice in the state.
+Nursing schools in Indiana prepare students to earn the credentials necessary to practice in the state.

-Nursing graduates must apply for licensure.
-This requires you to take the NCLEX, a standardized exam that tests whether you qualify for an entry-level nursing position.
-Graduates must pay a fee of $200.
-The exam takes about four to five hours to complete.
-Most students begin studying about two months in advance.
+To practice in the state, nursing graduates must obtain licensure.
+Candidates for licensure must pass the NCLEX, a standardized exam that tests skills and knowledge necessary for entry-level nursing positions.
+The exam costs $200 and takes 4-5 hours to complete.
+Most candidates begin studying about two months in advance.

-All nursing schools in Indiana prepare students for passing this exam.
-While being licensed does not guarantee you a position in the field, nurses are in high demand in Indiana, and few encounter much difficulty securing a job.
+All nursing schools in Indiana prepare students to take the NCLEX.
+While licensure does not guarantee a position in the field, nurses are in high demand in Indiana.

 Nursing Licensure in Indiana

-The first step towards obtaining licensure in Indiana is earning a degree from one of the accredited nursing schools in Indiana, or elsewhere in the United States.
+Candidates for licensure in Indiana must hold a bachelor's in nursing from one of the accredited nursing schools in Indiana or another state.
 Students apply for licensure with the Indiana State Board of Nursing near the end of their program.

-Before registering to take the NCLEX, candidates must complete an application, submit a $50 filing fee, and undergoing a background check, you may register to take the NCLEX.
-A passing score on this exam certifies that you are qualified for an entry-level nursing position.
+Before registering to take the NCLEX, candidates must complete an application, submit a $50 filing fee, and undergo a background check.
+Individuals who pass the exam can qualify for entry-level nursing positions.
 The exam focuses on four core areas of nursing practice: safe and effective care management, health promotion and maintenance, psychosocial integrity, and physiological integrity.

-Nurses who seek employment in other states do not have to retake the NCLEX exam; you will need to provide proof that you hold a traditional or online nursing degree and were licensed in Indiana.
+Nurses who seek employment in other states do not have to retake the NCLEX exam.
+Nurses moving states must prove they hold a traditional or online nursing degree and Indiana licensure.

 Career Outlook for Nurses in Indiana

-Online Indiana nursing schools prepare graduates for multiple positions.
+Online Indiana nursing schools prepare graduates for various nursing positions.
 Registered nurses are the most common type of nursing professional; registered nurses in the state typically hold a degree from an Indiana BSN program.
-There are also licensed practical nurses, certified nursing assistants, nurse case managers, and nurse practitioners, the latter of whom tend to work autonomously and see patients independently.
+Graduates may also become licensed practical nurses, certified nursing assistants, nurse case managers, and nurse practitioners.
+Nurse practitioners generally work autonomously and see patients independently.

-According to the U.S. Bureau of Labor Statistics’ Projection Central, the number of Indiana RNs will increase nearly 19% by 2024, when there will be more than 70,000 in the state.
-The BLS projects 4,840 nursing positions to exists by that year, marking a 36.9% increase.
-The BLS also projects the number of nursing assistants to increase 13% by 2024.
-These numbers reflect how valuable an online nursing degree can be in the Hoosier State.
+The U.S. Bureau of Labor Statistics' (BLS) Projections Central projects the number of Indiana RNs to increase nearly 17% by 2026, to more than 75,000 professionals.
+BLS also projects the total number of nursing assistants to increase 11% by 2026.
+These numbers demonstrate the growing opportunities for individuals with an online nursing degree in Indiana.

 Biggest Hospitals in Indiana

 Indiana has a strong healthcare sector and numerous large hospitals.
-This is helpful for nursing students, as there is currently a demand for certified graduates, this means graduates have plenty of employment opportunities in the state.
-Hospitals are a great place to find entry-level nursing jobs, in addition to internships and fellowships as you work your way toward becoming licensed.
+Combined with the current demand for certified graduates, this means graduates have plenty of employment opportunities in the state.
+Hospitals are a great place to find entry-level nursing jobs, in addition to internships and fellowships.

 The following are Indiana's two largest hospitals:

 - Methodist Hospital : This hospital is among the 10 largest medical centers in the United States.
-It’s perhaps best known for its critical care department and neuroscience critical care unit.
-Methodist also has the state's largest emergency departments, which attracts graduates of nursing schools in Indiana.
+The hospital is known for its critical care department and neuroscience critical care unit.
+Methodist also has one of the state's largest emergency departments, which attracts graduates of nursing schools in Indiana.

 Additional Nursing Resources in Indiana

-ISNA provides licensure and professional development opportunities to nurses throughout the state.
-The organization promotes and protects the profession of nursing, while also providing a weekly e-newsletter to members.
+Indiana State Nurses Association: ISNA provides licensure and professional development opportunities to nurses throughout the state.
+The organization promotes and protects the profession of nursing.
+Members receive a weekly email newsletter.

-This chapter of the National Association of Pediatric Nurse Practitioners provides resources and professional development opportunities to nurses who work with children.
-It provides educational programs and networking opportunities to PNPs to help them enhance the level of care they deliver to children and families throughout Indiana.
+NAPNAP Indiana Chapter: This chapter of the National Association of Pediatric Nurse Practitioners provides resources and professional development opportunities to nurses who work with children.
+The chapter offers educational programs and networking opportunities to help PNPs improve the level of care they deliver to children and families throughout Indiana.

-- Indiana League for Nursing: The ILN, part of the National League for Nursing, promotes professional growth and educational opportunities for its members.
-The organization also helps enhance the level of collaboration between healthcare systems and nursing schools in Indiana.
+- Indiana League for Nursing: The ILN, part of the National League for Nursing, promotes professional growth and provides educational opportunities for members.
+The organization facilitates collaboration between healthcare systems and nursing schools in Indiana.

 Accredited Online Nursing Programs in Indiana